 As she fell in love with country music, Juliet began to search out other country artists where she discovered and was inspired by the great women of country such as pioneer Patsy Cline and Linda Ronstadt, and songwriters Dolly Parton and Jason Isbell.

-2019 proved to be Juliet’s most significant year to date; named a Grand Finalist in the prestigious Toyota Star Maker competition at the Tamworth Country Music Festival.
-Following this achievement, she has since released her latest single Blame It On The Song, produced by award-winning Matt Fell at Sydney’s LoveHZ Studios.
-The infectious tune showcases Juliet’s trademark wit and sass, as well as a newfound sense of lyrical maturity.
+Twice named a Grand Finalist in the prestigious Toyota Star Maker competition at the Tamworth Country Music Festival in 2019 and 2020, Juliet has since released her latest singles Blame It On The Song and Strangers, produced by award-winning Matt Fell at Sydney’s LoveHZ Studios.
+The infectious new tunes showcase Juliet’s trademark wit and sass, as well as a newfound sense of lyrical maturity.

 With a country attitude, there is definitely a little edge to Juliet Oliver with a touch of classic.
 She is true to herself, her age and where she comes from.
 She writes what she lives, and not pop songs decorated in country feels.
 Her songs and her performances will connect with country music fans with her own colour and texture.